cunzhe7/smalllicheng.github.io/_posts/2020-03-04-my-first-post.markdown

 image: '/images/posts/1.jpg'
 ---

-Welcome to my personal website, it's still under building!
+Welcome to my personal website, it's still under construction!

 All kinds of advices are welcomed!

-Whether it's about writing, playing, developing, composing, or even about grammar!
+(Also, Hope you are doing well during the pandemic, keep healthy!)